CHRIS COLASUONNO, LCSW-R, MBA, CASAC

 What Problems Does Using Marijuana Cause?

+But the risks are real, especially for youth and young adults as well as pregnant or nursing women.
 Approximately 1 in 10 people who use marijuana will become addicted.
-When they start before age 18, the rate of addiction rises to 1 in 6.
+When they start before age 18, the addiction rate rises to 1 in 6.
+Here are just some of the adverse and long-term effects marijuana can have on people:

 • Irritability